MTR-Bench: A Comprehensive Benchmark for Multi-Turn Reasoning Evaluation: Experiment

-We first present the overall results of models on four reasoning tasks of our datasets in Table~\ref{tab:main experiment 1.}.
-From the results, we can observe the following conclusions: \begin{itemize}[leftmargin=*] \item \textbf{Impact of Task Difficulties}: Across all models, performance decreases progressively from ``easy'' to ``medium'' to ``hard''.
-This demonstrates the rationality of our dataset's difficulty stratification. \item \textbf{Comparison Between Reasoning and Non-Reasoning Models}: When comparing state-of-the-art reasoning models (e.g., o1, R1) with non-reasoning models, it is evident that reasoning models significantly outperform their non-reasoning counterparts.
+\item \textbf{Impact of Task Difficulties}: Across all models, performance decreases progressively from ``easy'' to ``medium'' to ``hard''.
+This demonstrates the rationality of our difficulty stratification.

+\item \textbf{Comparison Between Reasoning and Non-Reasoning Models}: When comparing state-of-the-art reasoning models (e.g., o1, R1) with non-reasoning models, it is evident that reasoning models significantly outperform their non-reasoning counterparts.
 Notably, even smaller-parameter reasoning models (e.g., QwQ-32B) surpass the strongest non-reasoning models within the same series (e.g., Qwen-Max).
-This highlights the necessity of enhancing reasoning capabilities in model design. \item \textbf{Comparison Between Non-Reasoning Models and its Distilled Versions}: Comparing the non-reasoning and reasoning-specific version (e.g., R1-Distill) of the same model series shows nearly equivalent performance.
+This highlights the necessity of enhancing reasoning capabilities in model design.

+\item \textbf{Comparison Between Non-Reasoning Models and its Distilled Versions}: Comparing the non-reasoning and reasoning-specific version (e.g., R1-Distill) of the same series shows nearly equivalent performance.
 While R1-Distill excels in math and code-related tasks, it fails to generalize effectively on our OOD tasks.
-This indicates that merely applying SFT distillation is insufficient to generalize reasoning abilities, underscoring the necessity of reinforcement learning~\cite{kirk2024understanding}. \item \textbf{Task-Specific Observations}: A closer inspection of individual tasks reveals that while o3-mini consistently outperforms other models, particularly in IP and SG, its performance is similarly to QwQ-32B and R1 in DA and SO.
+This indicates that merely applying SFT distillation is insufficient to generalize reasoning, underscoring the necessity of reinforcement learning~\citep{kirk2024understanding}.

+\item \textbf{Task-Specific Observations}: A closer inspection of individual tasks reveals that while o3-mini consistently outperforms other models, particularly in IP and SG, its performance is similarly to QwQ-32B and R1 in DA and SO.
 The distinction of the two categories lies in the nature of environmental feedback: in DA and SO tasks, the feedback is less straightforward, requiring models to first correctly interpret the feedback before proceeding with their reasoning.
-This additional interpretation and reasoning may deviate significantly from training distribution. \item \textbf{Performance of Small Models}: Models with fewer than 7B parameters achieve almost no meaningful scores, further emphasizing the difficulty of our benchmark.
+This additional interpretation and reasoning may deviate significantly from training distribution.

+\item \textbf{Performance of Small Models}: Models with fewer than 7B parameters achieve almost no meaningful scores, further emphasizing the difficulty of our benchmark.
 Consequently, in subsequent analyses, we will focus on models with 32B or more parameters.

 \end{itemize}